matthid/Yaaf.MessageArchiveManager/doc/DevelopReadme.md

 ## General overview:

-This project tries to help you with your build setup.
+This is library managing your xmpp chat messages.

 ### Issues / Features / TODOs